Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     Default tagged command queue depth.

 CONFIG_SCSI_NCR53C8XX_MAX_TAGS         (default answer: 8)
-    This option allows you to specify the maximum number of tagged commands that can be queued to a device.
+    This option allows you to specify the woke maximum number of tagged commands that can be queued to a device.
 The maximum supported value is 32.

 CONFIG_SCSI_NCR53C8XX_SYNC            (default answer: 5)
-    This option allows you to specify the frequency in MHz the driver will use at boot time for synchronous data transfer negotiations.
+    This option allows you to specify the woke frequency in MHz the woke driver will use at boot time for synchronous data transfer negotiations.
-    This frequency can be changed later with the "setsync" control command.
+    This frequency can be changed later with the woke "setsync" control command.
     0 means "asynchronous data transfers".

 CONFIG_SCSI_NCR53C8XX_FORCE_SYNC_NEGO (default answer: n)